MaSe69/ecl/md/offering.md

 ---

 # Offering

-Well, let me think about it.
+We are working on training courses to be ready in July 2020.

-For further reading register and login to the [private section](/ecl/register/)
+For registration details, please first register and login to the [private section](/ecl/register/)